Ojasvi777/ML-Models-IEEE-CS/README.md

 📈 Implementation Details

-The dataset was preprocessed and standardized.
-Logistic Regression faced convergence issues due to high dimensionality.
-Deep Learning model trained with dropout and batch normalization.
+The dataset was preprocessed and standardized|Logistic Regression faced convergence issues due to high dimensionality|Deep Learning model trained with dropout and batch normalization.